KellenJay/Lesson-Completion-Anomaly-Detection-EdTech-Case-Study/README.md

 ## Recommendations

-- **Implement automated duration validation** to prevent logging of unrealistically fast completions.
+- **Implement automated validation rules** to enforce a minimum expected lesson duration.
+This will help prevent the system from logging unrealistically fast completions that may indicate bugs or data issues.
-- **Trigger alerts for suspicious sequences** where multiple completions happen within 5 seconds in the same track.
+- **Introduce real-time flags** that trigger alerts when multiple lesson completions occur within 5 seconds in the same profession track.
+This will enable early detection of recurring anomalies and support faster investigation.
-- **Enhance event logging** to enable an issue-tracking dashboard with fine-grained system and user-level traceability.
+- **Enhance event logging** capabilities to capture more granular user interactions and system events.
+This will improve traceability, making it easier to audit, diagnose, and monitor unusual behaviors through dashboards such as an issue tracker.

 ---